jtrv/superseedr/README.md

 ## Current Status & Features

 The client is in a late-alpha stage, with most core BitTorrent features implemented and functional.
+Installer for all operating systems and native integrations of magnet links and torrent files.

 ### Core Protocol & Peer Discovery
 - **Real Time Performance Tuning:** Periodic resource optimizations (file handles) to maximize speeds and disk stability.